 Best Beach Towns in Mexico for First-Time Family Travel: Where to Start

-If you have never taken your kids to a Mexican beach, the question of which beach town to pick is overwhelming.
+If you have never taken your kids to a Mexican beach, picking the town can spin you in circles.
 Cancun?
 Tulum?
 Puerto Vallarta?
 Cabo?
 Sayulita?
-Each one has wildly different vibes, beach types, prices, and family-friendliness.
-Pick wrong and you spend a week wishing you had gone somewhere else.
-Pick right and your family becomes a Mexico-loving family forever.
+Each one is a totally different animal.
+Pick wrong and you spend the week fantasizing about being somewhere else.
+Pick right and your family becomes a Mexico-loving family forever, which is what happened to Eddie, Bella, and me, and which is the reason this whole site exists.

 The Honest 30-Second Verdict